Monday, January 30, 2023

 or how I couldn’t see that her name could

-a floral sundress, didn’t hand me back
+and a floral sundress, didn’t hand me back

-a bundle of fresh daisies, then dash
+that bundle of fresh daisies, then dash

 across a bridge—frfr—just as my iPod

-cued Ahmad Jamal’s cover of “Wave.”
+played Ahmad Jamal’s cover of “Wave.”

 A wave can be water or a flag rippling.